MiguelitoM/Operating-Systems-Server-Project/README.md

 # IST‑KVS – Operating Systems Project

-## What is IST‑KVS?
 IST‑KVS (Instituto Superior Técnico – Key Value Store) is a small‑scale data store developed as part of the Operating Systems course.
-It was implemented in two incremental milestones that gradually introduce POSIX file operations, multi‑threading, inter‑process communication, and signal handling.
+It was implemented in two incremental parts that gradually introduce POSIX file operations, multi‑threading, inter‑process communication, and signal handling.

-## Part 1 – Batch Key–Value Store
+## 🏦 Part 1 – Key–Value Store
-In the first milestone the focus is on offline processing of job files that contain simple textual commands (`WRITE`, `READ`, `DELETE`, `SHOW`, `WAIT`, `BACKUP`) over an in‑memory hash table.
+In the first part the focus is on offline processing of job files that contain simple textual commands (`WRITE`, `READ`, `DELETE`, `SHOW`, `WAIT`, `BACKUP`) over an in‑memory hash table.
 Highlights:

-* **Batch execution** – the program scans a directory, picks every `.job` file and streams the commands inside, writing the results to a matching `.out` file.
+* **Execution** – the program scans a directory, picks every `.job` file and streams the commands inside, writing the results to a matching `.out` file.
 * **Non‑blocking backups** – each `BACKUP` spawns a child process so the main workflow keeps running while the snapshot is written to `<jobname>-<n>.bck`, with a configurable upper bound on concurrent backups.
 * **Parallelism** – different job files are processed in parallel by a pool of worker threads; fine‑grained locks protect the shared hash table.

-## Part 2 – Server & Client Subscriptions
+## 🔗 Part 2 – Server & Client Subscriptions
 The second milestone turns IST‑KVS into a long‑running server that external programs can monitor in real time.
 Main ideas:

 * **Named pipes interface** – clients connect through a registration FIFO, then use dedicated request / response / notification FIFOs to interact with the server.